Graduate School of Engineering, Kyushu Institute of Technology

 Curriculum of SEIC

 The general requirements, such as the number of credits, thesis work, etc., to be satisfied by SEIC students are the same as other students who register for ordinary Graduate School of Engineering courses.
-SEIC students shall satisfy the course requirements by selecting from the subjects listed in Table 1 [this table is up-to-date as of October 2015].
-The requirements for the Masters course are to obtain 30 or more credits from Subjects 1 to 22 and the requirements for the Doctoral course are to obtain 10 or more credits from Subjects 1 to 18, and from Subjects 24 to 31.
-Upon writing and successfully defending a Masters or Doctoral thesis, the student will be awarded a Master of Engineering or a Doctor of Engineering degree by the Graduate School of Engineering.
+SEIC students shall satisfy the course requirements by selecting from the subjects listed in SEIC Curriculum.
+The requirements for the Master’s degree are to obtain 30 or more credits from SEIC Master’s Program subjects, and the requirements for the Doctoral degree are to obtain 10 or more credits from SEIC Doctoral Program subjects.
+Upon writing and successfully defending a Masters or Doctoral thesis, the student will be awarded a Master of Engineering (or Master of Science) or a Doctor of Engineering (or Doctor of Philosophy in Engineering) degree by the Graduate School of Engineering.

-Subjects 1 to 14, and 16 [see Table 1], are given as lectures.
-Subject 15, Space Environment Testing Workshop, is given as a laboratory workshop utilizing facilities of the Center for Nano-satellite Testing (CeNT).
-Subject 17, Practical System Engineering - Design is a project based learning class where students participate in a space-related project such as nano-satellite design, winged-body rocket, Mars airplane, etc. ? very often the output of this class is an entry into UNISEC’s Mission Idea Contest (MIC).
-Subjects 20 and 21 are mainly intended for Japanese students.
+Some subjects are given as lectures.
+Yet, Space Environment Testing Workshop, is given as a laboratory workshop utilizing facilities of the Center for Nano-satellite Testing (CeNT).
+Also, Space Systems PBL is a project based learning class where students participate in a space-related project.
+Often the output of this class is an entry into UNISEC’s Mission Idea Contest (MIC)..

 Kyutech employs a semester system (two academic terms per year).
 The first (spring) semester starts on April 1st and the second (fall) semester starts on October 1st.
 Most Japanese students start on the first semester while most foreign students start their study on the second semester (in most countries the academic year starts in September, but not in Japan).

 Foreign students who wish to study at SEIC shall follow the application procedure described on the Kyutech Official Website.
-Each year, two examinations are scheduled in July and January.
-The application periods are in May and December, respectively.
+Each year, two examinations are scheduled in July and November.
+The application periods are in April-May and September-October, respectively.

 Fellowship opportunity (PNST)

 In October of 2012, the SEIC of Kyutech, in collaboration with UNOOSA (United Nations Office for Outer Space Affairs), was selected as a "Special Program for Priority Allocation of Japanese Government (MEXT) Scholarships".
-Each year from 2013 to 2017, six students (two for the Master course and four for the Doctor course) can receive a MEXT scholarship to study in the SEIC program.
+Each year from 2013 to 2017, six students (two for the Master’s Program and four for the Doctoral Program) from 2018 to 2023, six students (three for the Master’s Program and three for the Doctoral Program) can receive a MEXT scholarship to study in the SEIC program.
 This scholarship (or fellowship) is managed under the framework of the United Nations/Japan Long-Term Fellowship Programme.
 More specifically, this scholarship is called the Post-graduate study on Nano-Satellite Technologies (PNST).
 The application package for the fellowship programme is available at the UNOOSA website; the relevant PNST site will come up with a Google search on “PNST Fellowship”.
 Note that the PNST site is fully self-contained: it contains all of the information that you need to apply, as well as the application package itself.
 The use of this PNST site is the only way to apply to PNST.
 There is no other method or route.

 Please download this pdf: Space Engineering International Course - Frequently Asked Questions (FAQ).
 This FAQ covers the cost of enrolling in SEIC, among many other topics.